Deformations of Noncompact Calabi-Yau threefolds: Statements of results

 Our results on deformations of the threefolds $W_k$ are as follows.
-We show that $W_1$ has no deformations, \textbf{Thm.\thinspace\ref{W_1isrigid}}, whereas $W_2$ has an infinite-dimensional deformation space, \textbf{Thm.\thinspace\ref {W_2iddef}}.
+We show that $W_1$ is formally rigid, Theorem \ref{W_1isrigid}, whereas $W_2$ has an infinite-dimensional deformation space, Theorem \ref{W_2iddef}.
 Furthermore, we exhibit a deformation $\mathcal{W}_2$ of $W_2$ which turns out to be a non-affine manifold, a very different case from that of surfaces $Z_k $, $k>0$, where all the deformations are affine varieties.
-Finally, we give an infinite-dimensional family of deformations of $W_3$ which is not universal, but is semiuniversal, \textbf{Cor.\thinspace \ref{W_3sunivnouniv}}.
+Finally, we give an infinite-dimensional family of deformations of $W_3$ which is not universal, but is semiuniversal, Corollary \ref{W_3sunivnouniv}.
 The case $W_3$ is quite different from $W_1$, $W_2$, or the surfaces.
-The tools used so far to describe deformation spaces and moduli have not been sufficient for $W_3$, therefore must we look for more effective techniques.
-We know from \textbf{Cor.\thinspace\ref{W3nonalg}} that $W_3$ contains properly holomorphic bundles, and that we will have infinite-dimensional moduli spaces.
+The tools used here to describe deformation spaces were not sufficient for $W_3$, therefore we must look for more effective techniques.
 The cases $k\geq 3$ present similar features; we will continue their study in future work.